marthanse/Brick---Master-2024---Code-and-preprocessing/README.md

 Examples regarding the use of the functions are added under the __name__=="__main__" in each file.

+## Code for exploratory analyse of bricks' physical and spectral properties
+ - Correlation matrix - Physical Properties.ipynb
+ - Explorative analysis - Physical Properties.ipynb
+ - Explorative analysis - Dried brick spectra.ipynb

-## The code for the exploratory analysis of the brick spectra are added in:
+## Assignment of normally distributed values to the spectra

-The code for the development of the prediction models are:
+- Make dataset with norm.dist. values.ipynb

+## Classification based on spectral properties
+- Classification based on spectral properties.ipynb

+## Example of prediction model development
+- Example Prediction - Predicting FR.ipynb

-Note: the files are added as examples, code which were developed and not used are excluded.
+Note: the files are added as examples.
+Code which was developed, but not used, is excluded.